Environmental Studies Education Abroad Guide

 Planning and When to Go

-- Junior: Go abroad!
+- Go abroad!
 Going abroad during your junior year allows you plenty of variety in your choices of classes.

-- Senior: Work closely with your advisor to ensure that you can get all of your requirements completed.
+- Work closely with your advisor to ensure that you can get all of your requirements completed.

-Be sure that you know when the credits may be transcripted, as this can delay your official graduation date.
+- Know when the credits may be transcripted, as this can delay your official graduation date.

 What Kind of Credit Can You Earn Abroad?